-6.0 Evaluation of Alternative Loading Scenarios
+6.0 Evaluation of Loading Scenarios

-The ENSR-LRM model was used to evaluate a number of alternative loading scenarios and the probable lake response to these loadings.
+The ENSR-LRM model was used to evaluate a natural background and target loading scenarios and the probable lake response to these loadings.
 These scenarios included:

 - Current Loading

 - Natural Environmental Background Loading

-- · Removal of Septic Load

-- Removal of Waterfowl Load

-- Reduction of Watershed Loads to Meet 12 μg/L Target
+- Target Load Based on 12 μg/L Target

 The current loading scenario is discussed above in Section 3.0.
 Each scenario described below represents a change from the current loading scenario.
 The discussion of each scenario includes only the portions of the current loading scenario that were altered for the specific simulation.
 A comparison of the results of each of the alternative scenarios is presented in Tables 6-1 and 6-2.
-More detailed model output can be found in Tables C-11 to C-14 in Appendix C.
+More detailed model output can be found in Tables C-10 to C-11 in Appendix C.